mathworks/toolboxdesign/MEX.md

 ![Version Number](https://img.shields.io/github/v/release/mathworks/toolboxdesign?label=version) ![CC-BY-4.0 License](https://img.shields.io/github/license/mathworks/toolboxdesign)

 Welcome to the MATLAB&reg; MEX Best Practice guide.
 This document offers a refined approach to seamlessly integrating MEX files into your MATLAB toolbox projects, complementing our established [MATLAB Toolbox Best Practices](README.md).
-MEX files enable you to harness the power of C /C++/ Fortran functions within MATLAB, and this guide will equip you with the knowledge to maintain a consistent and efficient workflow.
+MEX files enable you to harness the power of C/C++/Fortran functions within MATLAB, and this guide will equip you with the knowledge to maintain a consistent and efficient workflow.
 Let's explore the world of MEX integration!

 ## Overview

-MEX functions bridge the gap between MATLAB and C, C++, or Fortran, allowing you to leverage the strengths of these languages directly within MATLAB.
+[MEX functions](https://www.mathworks.com/help/matlab/call-mex-file-functions.html) bridge the gap between MATLAB and C, C++, or Fortran, allowing you to leverage the strengths of these languages directly within MATLAB.
 While the integration of MEX files can be intricate, this guide will navigate you through the process, ensuring smooth implementation in both development and production environments.
 This organized structure enhances maintainability and makes it easier for others to understand and contribute to your project.

 To illustrate these best practices, we've created a sample project: The Arithmetic Toolbox, available on [GitHub](https://github.com/mathworks/arithmetic).
 We'll reference this project throughout the guide to demonstrate practical applications of these principles.